 The Prohibition closet

 Amber Moore was excited to be living in a historic 1920s home in Dunthorpe, Oregon, even before discovering its secret.
 One day, when her daughters were playing in a closet in the library, they put their feet on the wall… and it moved!
 Examining further, Moore discovered a secret door to a room she believes was once used as a hideout during Prohibition.
-(You need to see these construction fails that you should definitely not try at home.)

 The secret speakeasy

 There’s a secret drinking room in the historic Belvedere Hotel in Baltimore, according to Jeff Miller, co-founder of Dependable Homebuyers.
 Back in the Roaring 20s, the Owl Bar was a hotspot where people could drink booze in (relative) secrecy.
 To access it, you have to walk through an elaborate maze of tiny hallways.

 Flavia Berys, a real estate broker in San Diego, once spied a hidden room in a 1914 historic home in San Diego.
 “It was very narrow and stretched all along the basement and had a small door with a window.
 During Prohibition, the basement was used as a makeshift liquor bar, with drinks being served through the window in that door.”
 Berys believes the owners placed a bookshelf or some other large piece of furniture in front of the door when the bar wasn’t in use.

 Psst… find out the 22 things your real estate agent isn’t telling you.